 - Make apples into applesauce and freeze it.

 - Freeze grapes whole or cut them in half.

 - Freeze rice, quinoa, and noodles, then puree them after they thaw.

 - Freeze corn whole and thaw before pureeing.

 - Freeze peas whole then cook and puree when thawed.

 - Freeze oatmeal cooked, but puree it when thawed.

 Freezing Leftover Food

-Sometimes, your baby doesn't eat all of his or her food.
+Sometimes, your baby doesn't eat all of his or her food in a sitting or in a day.
 If you have leftovers, use the following precautions: